MKahacker/CS445/ParkPaySystem/README.md

-# CS 445 Final Project Pay to Park application
+# Pay to Park application

 This application is written in **Java** and I am using **Maven** as the project manager.